 The Company during the year has obtained the Service Organisation Control report for backup and other controls which were operating effectively.
-Further, the Company has informed the service provider to include their auditor's comments on compliance with Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 with respect to audit trail in the service organisation control report.
+Further, in the month of March'25, management has asked the service provider to include testing procedures around audit trail feature per new guidance in the Service Organisation Control (SOC) report.